 Case Law in Plaintiffs’ MDL Appeal

-In the plaintiffs’ September appeal, they argued that Judge Battaglia “misunderstood the lessons” of preemption case law.
-Two cases set precedents in preemption law that the judge overlooked or misinterpreted: Wyeth v.
+In an appeal, plaintiffs argued that Judge Battaglia “misunderstood the lessons” of preemption case law.
+The judge overlooked or misinterpreted U.S. Supreme Court decisions in these cases: Wyeth v.
 Levine and Buckman Co. v.
 Plaintiffs’ Legal Committee.

 The plaintiffs argue Battaglia made a mistake when he ruled that newly acquired information on pancreatic cancer was irrelevant to the issue of preemption.

-The judge also failed to properly interpret Wyeth v.
+The appeal said the judge also failed to properly interpret a U.S. Supreme Court decision called Wyeth v.
 Levine.
-Case law from Wyeth showed that defendants in the MDL failed to provide evidence that the FDA would have rejected a changes-being-effected (CBE) label update by the manufacturers.
-CBE laws (21 C.F.R. §314.70(c)) allow drug manufacturers to strengthen safety language without prior FDA approval.
-The FDA reviewed “little, if any, of the new safety information possessed by the Defendants that could have supported a CBS,” plaintiffs state in their appeal.
+Under that ruling, the defendants failed to provide evidence that the FDA would have rejected a label update by the manufacturers.
+Drug manufacturers are allowed to strengthen safety language without prior FDA approval, the appeal said.

 The judge also should not have disqualified Dr. Thomas Fleming, the plaintiffs’ expert, or deny additional discovery.
 Battaglia disqualified the expert without proper facts and this resulted in “extraordinary prejudice” to plaintiffs, the appeal states.

 Examples of MDL Lawsuits